Brabalawuka/bandlab_assignment_feed/readme.md

 ## Highlights

-1. **Composite Sorting Cursor** is used to sort the posts by comment count, last comment time and part of post Id.
+1. **Composite Sorting Cursor** is used to sort the posts by comment count, last comment time and part of creatorID.
 2. **Optimistic Lock** is used to update the post for MVP.
 3. **Organised Code** Stucture **handler--sevice--dal** and fulfill single responsibility principle.
 4. **Error Handling** is implemented using **custom error** with **error code** and **error message**.